OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 or more of the mining cycles.
-For proof of stake algorithms, this means that one individual or a group invested in a stake pool as described in 'How does it work?' maintains control of 51% of the bitcoin in the market and are currently performing duties in the validation process.
-[Do you actually mean that the next committee has at least 51% control by some particular entity?]
+For proof of stake algorithms, this means that one individual or a group invested in a stake pool as described in 'How does it work?' maintains control of 51% of the particular cryptocurrency in the market and are currently performing duties in the validation process.
+In the case of proof of work systems, the individual must have at least 51% of the computing power used in mining coin.
 For both algorithms, a 51% attack selects the next block to add to the chain, and has the power to drive the consensus algorithm such that the community accepts it.